-As noted, an interlocutory appeal must be filed within 20 days of the issuance of the appealable order, and this time period cannot be extended by the filing of a posttrial motion or request.
+As noted, an interlocutory appeal must be filed within 20 days of the trial judge signing the appealable order, and this time period cannot be extended by the filing of a post-trial motion or request.
 TEX.
 R. APP.
 P. 26.1(b), 28.1.

 Sometimes, both sides want to appeal from different alleged errors in the same judgment.
 If your opponent files an appeal, you may file a "cross-appeal" to assert any errors you feel the trial court made as to your side of the case.
-Any cross-
+Any crossappeal must be filed within the later of: (a) the period established for filing the